Clear Leaded Crystal Glass Powder

 Permanence and Compatibility

 The lightfastness of all colored glass powders is excellent.
-Colored and clear glass powder can be used in all media, such as oil, acrylic dispersions, lime and all kinds of glues.
-In certain mortars and cements, the colored glass may cause blooming.
+Colored and clear glass powder can be used in all media, such as oil, acrylic dispersions, lime, and all kinds of glues.
+In specific mortars and cement, the colored glass may cause blooming.
 For application in exterior environments, it is advisable to do trials first.

 Oil Absorption and Grinding

-Clear glass powder absorbs very little oil (18 g oil per 100 g of pigment).
-It has a drying effect on oil paint, because of its lead content.
+Fine clear glass powder absorbs very little oil (18 grams of oil per 100 grams of pigment).
+It has a drying effect on oil paint because of its lead content.
 It is difficult to grind because of its hardness.

 CONTAINS LEAD / CONTIENT DU PLOMB

 DO NOT APPLY TO SURFACES ACCESSIBLE TO CHILDREN OR PREGNANT WOMEN.